 Each stage of investment/lost wax casting requires you to be so present whether its becaue you are working with such high temperatures of the moulten metal, fragility of joining materials with heat or attention and patience needed in creating the moulds.

 Chasing – Once the welding was completed we had to remove all signs of our work.
-I carefully worked back the protuding weld using various different grinding tools and then, removing any of my hand, working back in the detailing of the rock.
-This prepares the bronze for the final stage – patination.
+I carefully worked back the protuding weld using various different grinding tools and then, removing any of my hand, working back in the detailing of the rock and preparing the bronze for any patination.

 Lost wax – The ceramic shells were tidied up around the neck/opening.
 The piece was then placed upside down in kiln that allowed the wax to melt out.